 Place the buns on the pan and toast gently while pressing slightly.

-Flip and toast the second side until lightly crisp.
+Toast the second side also for a minute or until lightly crisp.

-Pour the prepared milk around and slightly over the buns so it absorbs into the bread.
+Pour some of the prepared milk around and slightly over the buns so it absorbs into the bread.

-Remove and serve hot with extra butter or sugar if preferred.
+Remove and serve hot or warm with some butter spread on top and add a bit of sugar if preferred.

 Notes